lohanbodevan/cakephp-nginx-config/README.md

 # Nginx config file for CakePHP application
-Nginx config file for CakePHP application running with PHP-FPM
+Nginx config file for CakePHP application running on PHP-FPM

 You should copy the application.conf to "sites-available" path ``